Hyunjin (Loona singer)

-Kim Hyun-jin (/ko/; born November 15, 2000), known mononymously as Hyunjin (occasionally stylized as HyunJin) is a South Korean singer.
+Kim Hyun-jin (/ko/; born November 15, 2000), known mononymously as Hyunjin (occasionally stylized as HyunJin) is a South Korean singer and drummer.
 She is a member of Loona, its sub-unit Loona 1/3, and leader of its spinoff Loossemble.
+She was also the drummer for the band Latency until her departure in May 2026 for health reasons.

 Early life

 Kim Hyun-jin was born on November 15, 2000, in Dunchon-dong, Gangdong District, Seoul, South Korea.
 She has two older brothers.
-One brother is a vocalist for the band 'BI-O-NE', and the other is an actor.
+One brother is a vocalist for the band BI-O-NE, and the other is an actor.
 She graduated from Hansung Girls High School in 2019.

-In 2013, when she was thirteen years old, Hyunjin appeared on the 40th episode of Three Idiots', a Korean reality TV show.
+In 2013, when she was thirteen years old, Hyunjin appeared on the 40th episode of Three Idiots, a Korean reality TV show.
 She was introduced as a natural beauty and demonstrated her skills in skipping rope.

 Career

 2016–2022: Debut with Loona and TV show appearances

-On October 23, 2016, the first "Who's Next Girl?" teaser was posted by BlockBerry Creative, and Hyunjin was fully revealed as the second member of Loona on October 28.
+On October 23, 2016, the first "Who's Next Girl?" teaser was posted by Blockberry Creative, and Hyunjin was fully revealed as the second member of Loona on October 28.
 She released her debut single album HyunJin with her solo single "Around You" and second track "I'll Be There" featuring first member Heejin on November 17.
-In December, Hyunjin and Heejin were featured on third Loona member Haseul's debut single album for the song "The Carol".
+In December, the two were featured on third Loona member Haseul's debut single album for the song "The Carol".

 On January 16, 2017, Hyunjin collaborated again with Heejin on the song "My Sunday", released on fourth Loona member Yeojin's debut single album.
 On February 14, Hyunjin was revealed to be a member of Loona's first sub-unit Loona 1/3.
 The group debuted on March 13 with their extended play Love & Live.
 In October, Hyunjin, alongside fellow Loona members Heejin and Haseul, auditioned for the survival reality show Mix Nine.
 Hyunjin passed the audition and became a contestant as a representative of BlockBerry Creative and Loona.
 She made it to the final episode, but was eliminated and did not make the final lineup.

 On August 20, 2018, Hyunjin officially debuted with Loona as a full group with the release of their debut extended play [+ +].
 On September 27, 2020, Hyunjin appeared on South Korean television program King of Masked Singer as a contestant with the stage name Jade Bead.
 In November 2022, Hyunjin appeared as a panelist for MBC's 2022 FIFA World Cup Qatar preview show Catharsis until being suddenly absent from the program starting November 27.